 Theoretical Foundation

 This qualitative study is based on behavioral theory.
 This theory is based on the fact that people acquire certain behavioral tendencies in response to the conditions of their environment (Reinmann, 2018).
 This theory is developed by Ivan Pavlov, Skinner B.F., and John Watson's psychological work.
 The physical variables are an important part of individual development with the strengthening of voluntary responses conditioning certain trends in behavior and vice versa.
 Previous research have focused on the African American population has had a major focus on the possible solutions that can be implemented alongside the various successes that have been achieved from other trials (Dukakis et al., 2014, Harper & Harris III, 2012, Williams & Flores-Ragade, 2010).
-As such, there is a need to take a look at a first-hand account from the perspective of the African American young men on the low enrolment rate.
+As such, there is a need to take a look at a first-hand account from the perspectives of young African American men about the low enrolment rate.
 As such, from the theory, we seek to understand the social challenges around the male African American community in South Dallas, Texas that promotes the low enrolment to college-level education.

 Review of the literature/themes